- Do I need to make an appointment with the Physics Director of Undergraduate Studies to get transfer credit?

 If the course is at a local NC university (UNC, NCSU, NCCU) is it treated differently?

-Courses at some NC universities that are not available at Duke may be taken via interinstitutional registration — please see the link for more information.
+Courses at some NC universities that are not simultaneously available at Duke may be taken via interinstitutional registration — please see the link for more information.
 For other courses, the usual transfer credit process applies.